PicsArt/cppbind/docs/02_first_steps/05_variable_definitions.rst

       | For example if enum is tagged with this variable then code fragment will be added before the generated enum.
     - | *footer_code_fragment* - Code snippets which will be added right after the generated part of code.
       | For example if enum is tagged with this variable then code fragment will be added after the generated enum.
-    - *include_cxx* - Additional c++ includes which will be added to generated C wrappers.
+    - *include_cxx* - Additional c++ includes which will be added to generated C bindings.
     - *shared_ref* - This variable is to manage how the object will be hold.
-If set to false then the generated wrapper will create a regular pointer, otherwise a shared pointer.
+If set to false then the generated binding will create a regular pointer, otherwise a shared pointer.
     - *template* - This variable is used for template types/functions to specify all possible types for template parameters.
 More details are here: :doc:`Templates </03_get_started/06_templates>`.
     - | *is_operator* - This variable is to indicate whether the c++ method is operator or not.
 Although its default value is True for operators and False otherwise,
       | there might be cases that c++ operator does not have matching operator in the target language or user might want to generate a regular method instead.